-Economic Drivers
+Economic Potential and Drivers

-7.1 futu anti ody of evidence has been gathered by DBC in order to understand the are growth potential of the Borough's economy and the sectors that are cipated to drive this growth.
-This is drawn together within the Council's promic Strategy, which concludes that: Current sectoral strengths include: service sector; manufacturing; advanced engineering; and construction Emerging sectoral strengths are forecast to include: digital and media; subsea; and telehealth and telecare.
-7.2 This s section provides a summary of this evidence.
-Ec conomic Potential and Drivers 7.3 and pre: adv nsideration of the Borough's future economic role draws upon the issues opportunities identified via the assessment of the local economic context, sented at Section 3.0.
-This work indicated the following competitive rantages and opportunities that could influence the future role of the lington economy: Excellent connectivity via road and rail; Good quality of life offer, including attractive rural villages and good schools; An entrepreneurial culture and strong levels of business formation; A track record of delivering strong (above national and regional averages) employment growth during the 'boom' years; A resilient manufacturing industry, which has recently bucked the national and regional trend of employment contraction; Major planned investment at Amazon Park by Hitachi; and Major mixed-use investment at Central Park.
-7.4 We aknesses and potential threats identified include: The 'footloose' nature of a number of key employers; Historically low levels of business growth - indicating poor rates of survival or retention; Competition from neighbouring economic centres for domestic and inward investment; A number of employment sites are constrained by issues of infrastructure and car parking; and A severe contraction in employment since the onset of the 2008/9 recession.
+- 7.3 Consideration of the Borough's future economic role draws upon the issues and opportunities identified via the assessment of the local economic context, presented at Section 3.0.
+This work indicated the following competitive advantages and opportunities that could influence the future role of the Darlington economy: - Excellent connectivity via road and rail; - Good quality of life offer, including attractive rural villages and good schools; - An entrepreneurial culture and strong levels of business formation; - A track record of delivering strong (above national and regional averages) employment growth during the 'boom' years; - A resilient manufacturing industry, which has recently bucked the national and regional trend of employment contraction; - □ Major planned investment at Amazon Park by Hitachi; and - □ Major mixed-use investment at Central Park.

+Weaknesses and potential threats identified include:

+- □ The 'footloose' nature of a number of key employers; - Historically low levels of business growth indicating poor rates of survival or retention; - Competition from neighbouring economic centres for domestic and inward investment; - A number of employment sites are constrained by issues of infrastructure and car parking; and - A severe contraction in employment since the onset of the 2008/9 recession.